Rainminds/.github/profile/README.md

 - The AI Execution Control Plane as a missing infrastructure layer
 - Admissible execution invariants for authority
-- A deterministic reference implementation with cryptographic artifact chaining
+- Deterministic reference implementation with cryptographic artifact chaining

 These documents define execution semantics independent of product marketing and serve as the architectural foundation for Gantral.